EffiSciencesResearch/hackathon42/README.md

 Evaluation criteria:
 - We make the people who are in the top 20 of the leaderboard
 - Interviews with the top 20 teams to understand their approaches
-- New methods will be strongly favored
+- New methods will be strongly favored.
+- A beautiful ML method will be strongly preferred.
 - Creative approaches that do not have good results will be valued
-- We check the code:
+- We will check the code:
     - The training of a dataset must not use the other datasets
     - Do not use a pretrained model
     - It is allowed to look at the target set, but not allowed to classify by hand.

+Any neural network interpretability techniques used to understand neural network computation will be highly valued.
+If your solution is generic, and works across datasets, it will be valued by the jury prize.

 ## Installation